What drives property values in San Diego to move up and down?

-When your property appreciates you have a bigger asset to borrow against, and you'll generate a better profit when you sell.
-Property values in San Diego go up and down for various reasons, so how will you know what you're purchasing right now won't depreciate the day after you close?
-Choosing a real estate agent in San Diego who knows the factors that affect local prices is the most important element to consider.
+When your property appreciates you have more resources to borrow against, and you make a bigger profit when you sell.
+There are various reasons why property values in San Diego waver.
+So, how can you be sure what you're purchasing today will appreciate over time?
+Choosing a real estate agent in San Diego who understands the factors that drive local prices is the most important thing.

-Many think that the economy is the biggest factor impacting real estate appreciation.
-Clearly, interest rates, unemployment, job growth, government programs and numerous other national determinants have a noticeable effect on your home's worth.
-But the most significant factors that figure your property's value depend on the local San Diego economy and housing market.
+The economy is believed to be the most crucial factor impacting real estate appreciation.
+It goes without saying that interest rates, employment, business growth, government programs and numerous other national factors have a measurable effect on your property's worth.
+However, your house's value and the aspects that play the most significant role in its appreciation are specific to the local San Diego economy and housing market.

 The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a nice mixture of jobs in an area, or does it rely on just one industry?
-Is the blend of commercial and residential zoning changing?
-Each of these things plays a part.
+Have companies moved into or away from an area?
+Is there a fair combination of job types in an area, or does it rely upon just one industry?
+Is the blend of commercial and residential development changing?
+These items play a part.